-We are an enthusiastic group, eager to discover more about the many and varied aspects of our local history and archaeology.
+We are an enthusiastic group, eager to discover more about the many and varied aspects of our local history.
 Our recent visits have shown us that there is a wealth of knowledge waiting to be revealed right on our own doorsteps.

 |Meeting Venue:||Normally the place we are visiting.|